PHILIP OF MACEDON, OLYMPIAS, CHAERONEA, ALEXANDER THE GREAT,

 Peloponnesian War in 404 BC) has both tragic elements and the

-elements of a real tragedy.
-Comment.
+elements of a real tragedy, elements that show forth particularly

-3. While the Greeks made contributions in many areas (e.g., the
+2. While the Greeks made contributions in many areas (e.g., the

 visual arts), the development of philosophy was perhaps their most